souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_R18_Java_EE_Object_Relational_Mapping_with_JPA_Hibernate/JPAClass/README.md

 ```
 ***
 ### 3. Configure JPA in the Project Using the persistence.xml File:
-- Create a `"META-INF"` folder inside the `"resources"` folder.
+- Create a `"META-INF"` folder inside the `"resources"` folder;
-- Inside the META-INF folder, create a file named `"persistence.xml"`.
+- Inside the META-INF folder, create a file named `"persistence.xml"`;
 - Content of the persistence.xml file:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>